 Alice Livingstone, Social Protection Adviser at HelpAge International

-The third webinar will consider the enabling environment for social accountability, that is the role of national legal frameworks and international conventions and instruments, the willingness and capacity of state actors to respond, and the role of information systems and technology.
-Date and Time: TBC
+The third webinar considered the enabling environment for social accountability, that is the role of national legal frameworks and international conventions and instruments, the willingness and capacity of state actors to respond, and the role of information systems and technology.
+Held on 21 June 2018.

-Speakers from civil society, government and international specialists will present their perspectives and experiences of social accountability in social protection.
+Speakers from civil society, government and international specialists have presented their perspectives and experiences of social accountability in social protection.